 Guidance Finalized Increasing Access to Clean Energy Tax Credits

 The IRA has fundamentally transformed the way entities such as nonprofits and governments interact with tax credit funding.
 With two new credit delivery mechanisms – elective pay (“direct pay”) and transferability – state, local, and Tribal governments; nonprofit organizations; Puerto Rico and other U.S. territories, and other entities can now take advantage of clean energy tax credits.
-Treasury finalized elective pay rules in March, with final rules on transferability forthcoming.
+Treasury finalized elective pay rules in March, with final rules on transferability finalized in April.

 Tax exempt and government entities can receive elective payments for several clean energy tax credits, including investment (Section 45), production (Section 48), electric vehicles and charging stations.
 Businesses can also choose elective pay for Sections 45X, 45Q and 45V.
 Businesses may transfer all or a portion of any of 11 clean energy credits to a third-party in exchange for tax-free immediate funds, enabling them to take advantage of tax incentives if they do not have sufficient tax liability to fully utilize the credits themselves.